corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 **CreateGroupFlow arguments**:

-- `networkId` ID of the Business Network that the target Business Network Group will relate to.
+- `networkId`: ID of the Business Network that the target Business Network Group will relate to.
-- `groupId` Custom ID to be given to the issued Business Network Group.
+- `groupId`: Custom ID to be given to the issued Business Network Group.
 If not specified, a randomly generated ID will be used.
-- `groupName` Optional name to be given to the issued Business Network Group.
+- `groupName`: Optional name to be given to the issued Business Network Group.
-- `additionalParticipants` Set of participants to be added to issued Business Network Group alongside initiator's identity.
+- `additionalParticipants`: Set of participants to be added to issued Business Network Group alongside initiator's identity.
-- `notary` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used.
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 **Example**: